UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 	* Change: Arachnorbs spawned in the lost soul postion have smaller radius (24 -> 16) so they fit.
 Other arachnorbs are still full size.
 * Pyro Knight: These guys can unless powerful volleys of fireballs; be careful!
 Thankfully they only have 500 HP.
 They spawn with Hell Knights.
 * Cybruiser: Although they only possess 500 HP, these guys can shoot rockets, and are even immune to splash damage!
 They spawn with Hell Knights.
+	* Change: They no longer have a wake-up sound that is audible over the entire map.
 * Super Mancubus: Unleashing a mancubus' entire set of six fireballs in a single volley, these guys are tough, especially with their 1000 HP.
 Spawns with mancubi.
 * Valiant Arachnotron: Identical to the normal Arachnotron except for color scheme until you kill it, where it has a 3/4 chance to spawn an arachnorb.
 	* Change: In the original valiant, it was 1/2 instead of 3/4.
 The chance was increased because they're rarer outside of valiant.